hxrrorvacui/ironhackfinal/README.md

 ## Technical Challenge

-– My first challenge was Vue.3!
+My first challenge was Vue.3!
 In my mind this is a very abstract framework.
 The quantity of components and how to reference code correctly in each was overwhelming for me.

-– That being said, the second challenge was CSS.
-The struggle of trying to learn how to reference correctly in a certain amount of time, intensified in the design aspect of the project.
+The second challenge was CSS.
+The struggle of trying to understand how to reference correctly in a short period of time intensified in the design aspect of the project.
+I might have underestimated CSS a bit if I want to be honest, given the fact that I'd executed it greatly in the midterm.
+Never again!

-– For this reason, the visual aspect of my project is very simple.
-I spent too many hours figuring out sudden errors, but hey, at the end I finished a project with all of its requirements.
+For this reason, the design of my project is very simple.
 I call it an ode to the 90's.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>